AXIHIXA/Memo/notes/cpp/effective_cpp_notes_03_effective_stl.md

-### 📌 Item 32: Follow `remove`-like algorithms by erase if you really want to remove something
+### 📌 Item 32: Follow `remove`-like algorithms by `erase` if you really want to remove something

+- `std::remove` does **not** remove elements as that invalidates iterators.
+- `std::remove` is actually "sorting" algorithm.
+- Follow `std::remove` or `remove_if` with container's `erase` member function.
+- `std::list::remove` and `std::list::unique` really removes elements.

-### 📌 Item 33: Be wary of `remove`-like algorithms on containers of pointers
+### 📌 Item 33: Do not call `remove`-like algorithms on containers of raw pointers

+- Do **not** call `remove`-like algorithms on containers of pointers.
+  `remove`-like invalidates all elements after its return value.
+  Calling `remove`-like algorithms on containers of pointers will result in resource leak.
+- If you have to call `remove`-like algorithms on containers of raw pointers,
+  call `delete` on all elements-to-be-removed manually prior to `remove`.
+- `remove`-like algorithms are safe on containers of smart pointers.